NanoComp/mpb/doc/docs/Data_Analysis_Tutorial.md

 ---
-MPB Data Analysis Tutorial
+Data Analysis Tutorial
 ---

-In the previous section, we focused on how to perform a calculation in MPB.
-Now, we'll give a brief tutorial on what you might do with the results of the calculations, and in particular how you might visualize the results.
-We'll focus on two systems, one two-dimensional and one three-dimensional.
+In the [Tutorial](Scheme_Tutorial.md), we focused on how to perform a calculation.
+Now, we'll provide a brief description on what you might do with the results of the calculations, and in particular how you might visualize the results.
+We'll focus on two systems: 2d and 3d.

 [TOC]

 Triangular Lattice of Rods
 --------------------------

 First, we'll return to the two-dimensional [triangular lattice of rods](Scheme_Tutorial.md#bands-of-a-triangular-lattice) in air.
 See also [our online textbook](http://ab-initio.mit.edu/book), ch.
-5. The control file for this calculation, which can also be found in `mpb-ctl/examples/tri-rods.ctl`, will consist of:
+5. The control file for this calculation, which can also be found in `mpb/examples/tri-rods.ctl`, will consist of:

 ### The tri-rods.ctl Control File